-709. Following the territorial defeat of ISIL, many returning FTFs and family members have entered into already strained criminal justice systems.
-Member States faced the immediate need to deal with this, often reacting by adopting piecemeal measures that lacked a comprehensive and strategic approach.
-Security Council resolutions 2178 (2014) and 2396 (2017) establish requirements for States to develop prosecution, rehabilitation and reintegration (PRR) strategies to address this challenge.
-This requirement is further developed in the Security Council Guiding Principles on Foreign Terrorist Fighters: the 2015 Madrid Guiding Principles + 2018 Addendum (S/2015/939 and S/2018/117) and the Technical Guide to the Implementation of resolution 1373 (2001) and other relevant resolutions (S/2017/716).
-Yet many States affected by terrorism have yet to develop such strategies.
-In some cases, the relevant measures are implemented on an ad hoc basis which may result in the allocation of insufficient structural, financial and human resources.
+651. Following the territorial defeat of ISIL, many returning foreign terrorist fighters and family members have entered into already strained criminal justice systems.
+Member States faced the immediate need to deal with this, and often react by adopting piecemeal measures that lacked a comprehensive and strategic approach.
+Security Council resolutions 2178 (2014) and 2396 (2017) establish requirements for States to develop prosecution, rehabilitation and reintegration strategies to address this challenge.
+This requirement is further developed in the Security Council's guiding principles on foreign terrorist fighters: the 2015 Madrid Guiding Principles and their 2018 addendum (see S/2015/939 and S/2018/1177) and the technical guide to the implementation of resolution 1373 (2001) and other relevant resolutions (S/2017/716).
+However, many States affected by terrorism have yet to develop such strategies.
+In some cases, the relevant measures are implemented on an ad hoc basis, which may result in the allocation of insufficient structural, financial and human resources.

-710. Effective and sustainable PRR strategies require a holistic approach aimed at ensuring that the components interact and complement each other in a meaningful and comprehensive manner.
+652. Effective and sustainable prosecution, rehabilitation and reintegration strategies require a holistic approach aimed at ensuring that the components interact and complement each other in a meaningful and comprehensive manner.
 Although most Member States have established legal and policy frameworks governing these individual components, an integrated approach is often lacking or is inadequately implemented.
 There is a need to strengthen coordination between criminal justice actors and other relevant stakeholders.
 This may include inter-agency cooperation between criminal justice authorities and the military or intelligence agencies aimed at increasing the collection of information admissible as evidence in accordance with applicable international law.
 It also requires enhanced cooperation between criminal justice actors and other government agencies or CSOs, in particular those in the social and welfare sectors.
 However, in some jurisdictions, cooperation with actors providing social, education, health and other services can result in the undue securitization of those services.
 This may prove counterproductive on the long term, as it undermines the trust of beneficiaries and consequently the ability of those entities to serve their communities.

-711. In designing PRR-related measures, only a few States conduct meaningful public consultations that include all relevant stakeholders, in particular communities most affected by terrorism.
+653. In designing measures related to prosecution, rehabilitation and reintegration, only a few States conduct meaningful public consultations that include all relevant stakeholders, in particular communities most affected by terrorism.
 In view of the need to secure community participation and local ownership to facilitate the effective and sustainable rehabilitation and reintegration of terrorist offenders and other persons associated with terrorist groups, it is essential to adopt a consultative approach.